 ECHO is committed to providing the best resources available.
 Our collection of resources is curated to provide the most up-to-date reports, toolkits, research, and other information about connecting children to nature.

 Through environmental design assistance, professional development, research, and education, the Natural Learning Initiative promotes the importance of the natural environment in the daily experience of all children.
+Visit their Green Desk for activities, tips, and other information about creating high quality, healthy outdoor environments for young children.

 The Children & Nature Network connects children, their families, and their communities to nature through innovative ideas, evidence-based resources and tools, broad-based collaboration, and support of grassroots leadership.